iianjun/cse416-tinydesk-backend/README.md

-# The Back-end Repository for Command T
+# The Back-end Repository for Tiny Desk

-Our front-end repository is at here [project-416](https://github.com/janarosmonaliev/project-416).
+Our front-end repository is at here [project-416](https://github.com/iianjun/tinydesk).

 ### Also, our main file is "server.js".

-This back-end repository is deployed through Heroku [click here](https://commandt-backend.herokuapp.com/).
+This back-end repository is deployed in a domain [click here](https://www.tinydesk.me/).
 Note that only <I>Back End</I> is deployed.
 Our front-end repository will be deployed through Heroku.

 ### How we push changes to Heroku Application.